 To Ensure You Are Not Overpaying or Under-Receiving Support Payments

 If your mediated divorce agreement includes provisions about child support or alimony payments, you’ll want to be certain that you are receiving the full amount you deserve or paying only what is fair.
-Get a second opinion from a knowledgeable family lawyer to make sure the support amounts calculated in your agreement are accurate.
+Get a second opinion from a knowledgeable lawyer to make sure the support amounts calculated in your agreement are accurate.

 Seek Mediation Review Services from Alternative Divorce Solutions

 It never hurts to seek a second opinion – especially for something as important as a divorce agreement.
-At Alternative Divorce Solutions, we offer mediation review to clients who mediated a divorce agreement with a different family law firm.
+At Alternative Divorce Solutions, we offer mediation review to clients who mediated a divorce agreement with a different law firm.
 Our attorneys can carefully read through the draft of your agreement and provide our thoughtful and reliable advice as to whether it reflects your best interests and how it can be improved.

 Learn more about the benefits of mediation review by calling us at (949) 558-2624.